mkhstar/suneditor-react/README.md

 **_Set Editor's Content_**

 **Note:** To set the initial contents of the editor without calling the ``onChange`` event please use the ``defaultValue`` prop.
-``setContents`` is good in setting the contents of the editor programmatically.
+``setContents`` is used to set the contents of the editor programmatically.

 ```javascript